 Plus, these healthy oatmeal muffins can help lower cholesterol, improve blood sugar and boost antioxidants—all thanks to the oats!

 This recipe also calls for plenty of banana, so each muffin will help boost potassium and vitamin C levels.
 The banana acts as the main sweetener for this recipe as well, along with a bit of brown sugar–there is no white sugar added.
 Side note: if you aren’t a huge fan of banana, I still recommend making these because you can hardly taste it.
+I like to use bananas that have brown spots on them.

 The other reason why these banana oatmeal muffins are healthy is that you can choose your toppings.
 Rather than load them up with candy, you can easily just toss in some wholesome ingredients that won’t make your kids extra hyper.